03: Reporting with R Markdown

 Managing references

 If you are here to use rmarkdown to write papers or reports, you may need to add references to other papers or sources.
 Similarly to LaTeX, you’ll need a .bib file with all the references you want to include in the document.
-While we don’t have time to explore tools to create and manage this type of file, we recommend you to explore Zotero (open source) or Mendeley.
+While we don’t have time to explore tools to create and manage this type of file, we recommend you to explore Zotero.

-Provided you have the references.bib file in your project, you need to include that in the yaml of the file:
+Provided you have the references.bib file in your project (you can try it with this example), you need to include that in the yaml of the file:

 ---